promtuz/promtuz/README.md

 Contains common network and structural code for relay, resolver and jni.

-Concerns are separated using features.
+Concerns are separated using cargo features.